 All big brothers getting fond of magic or the sticky word “PAY” and coming out every day with 2-3 names ending with Pay like “abcPay”, “thisPay” “thatPay” or even adding word “Pay” to their current well established and well-known brand names.

-Almost all (if not all) solutions today following anti clock style design.
+Almost all (if not all) solutions today following anti-clock style design.
 These solutions come out first with no problem in hand.
 Reference in the last sentence is in relation to Mobile Financial Services.

 There is no dull day in Payments business these days.
 The unglamorous world of clearing and settlement is a recipient of generous attention due to continuous launches of visible overlay propositions, often by non-banks.

-What are the core elements of Mobile Money
+Core elements of Mobile Money

 We believe embedding core elements in mobile money proposition and delivery models will enable players to “play to win” in these turbulent times.
 The crux for financial inclusion is to give fair access to financial services to everyone.
 The cost, KYC requirements and methods to use are key elements to win.
 If these goals left out of the core model then this will become history and legacy to a new age.